 UNIDO believes that strong partnerships and global forums are required in order to find common ground for addressing the challenges related to sustainable energy in the 2030 Development and the Climate Agendas, and to achieve tangible results on the ground.
 In this regard, organizing the VEF 2017 provides UNIDO with the opportunity to play an active role in creating a sustainable and inclusive future.
 The final reports of the previous conferences are available at www.viennaenergyforum.org.

 Austria’s commitment to clean and sustainable energy production and energy efficiency is also reflected in its foreign policy actions, particularly in the activities of the Austrian Development Cooperation (ADC).
-As part of the Federal Ministry for Europe, Integration and Foreign Affairs, the key objectives of ADC include combating poverty in developing countries, securing peace and human security as well as preserving the environment and protecting natural resources.
-Strengthening infrastructure particularly in the water and sustainable energy sectors is another focal area.
-Austria has obtained considerable experience and knowledge in the field of renewable energy, and is ready to share it.
+As part of the Federal Ministry for European and International Affairs, the key objectives of ADC include combating poverty in developing countries, securing peace and human security as well as preserving the environment and protecting natural resources.

 During the past ten years BMeiA has supported the Global Forum on Sustainable Energy (GFSE), which grew out of the outreach efforts of the World Energy Assessment.
 GFSE is an established multi-stakeholder platform and a partner in the field of international “energy for sustainable development”.
 It contributes to both the international discourse and information dissemination on sustainable energy.
 The GFSE has since 1999 been hosting annual meetings on energy-related issues.
 Vienna, hosting ten international organizations dealing with energy issues, has developed into an international energy hub over the years.
 The Foreign Ministry’s participation in the VEF 2017 is therefore an expression of Austria’s consistent commitment to promoting sustainable energy and the international debate on energy.

-Sustainable energy supply has constituted a thematic priority of the Austrian Development Cooperation (ADC) for many years.
-As the operational unit of the ADC, the Austrian Development Agency (ADA) is responsible for implementing bilateral programmes and projects in ADC’s partner countries.
+Sustainable energy supply has constituted a thematic priority of the Austrian Development Agency (ADA) for many years.
+The ADA is responsible for implementing bilateral programmes and projects in ADC’s partner countries.
 ADA is thus well equipped to share Austria’s internationally respected energy know-how with its partner countries, with a special focus on renewable energies.
-With its approach of working closely with public institutions, civil society organizations and enterprises alike, supporting regional organizations such as the Economic Community of West African States (ECOWAS) or the Southern African Development Community (SADC), and its commitment to multilateralism, ADA first and foremost promotes cooperation and integration.